The liver is one of the body’s most important organs and helps remove toxins and waste. Having a healthy liver is essential for optimizing health.

 1. Milk Thistle (Silymarin)

-Milk thistle (Silybum marianum) is a herb that is native to Europe and Asia It’s seeds have been traditionally used for liver support.
+Milk thistle (Silybum marianum) is a herb native to Europe and Asia.
+It’s seeds have been traditionally used to aid liver health.

 Milk thistle extract can help reduce liver injury caused by toxins, alcohol and infections.
 Additionally, it has been used to treat toxin induced liver disease and viral hepatitis.1

 In addition, silymarin can help increase cellular vitality and reduce cellular necrosis in those who abuse alcohol.
 It is also able to antagonize the progression of nonalcoholic fatty liver disease.2

 A 2016 study suggests that milk thistle extract can help improve liver function in people with liver disease by inhibiting certain cellular pathways.3 It may also increase the survival rate of patients with cirrhotic alcoholism.4

 Milk thistle can help protect the liver and promote liver health.

 NAC, also known as N-Acetyl Cysteine, is a form of the amino acid L-cysteine that is often used as a supplement due it’s action as an antioxidant and ability to boost glutathione levels.